damms005/laravel-multipay/README.md

 #### Available Metadata Keys

 **`completion_url`**

 - After successful payment, the user will be redirected to the URL specified by this key instead of the default payment completion page
 - When user is redirected to the specified URL, the transaction reference will be included as `transaction_reference` in the URL query string

 **`payment_processor`**

 - Use this key to dynamically set the payment handler for the specific transaction
 - Valid values are any of [the providers listed above](#currently-supported-payment-handlers)
 - This will override the default payment processor configuration

 **`split_code`** (Paystack only)

 - When using Paystack, you can use this key to specify a split code to process the transaction as a [Paystack Multi-split Transaction](https://paystack.com/docs/payments/multi-split-payments)
 - This feature is only available when using Paystack as the payment handler

+**`additional_payment_payload`** (Paystack only)

+- When using Paystack, you can use this key to specify additional parameters for transaction initialization.
+For example, you can set `channels` to restrict payment methods: `{ "channels": ["card", "bank", "ussd", "qr", "mobile_money"] }`
+- See [Paystack transaction initialization documentation](https://paystack.com/docs/api/transaction/#initialize) for all available parameters
+- This feature is only available when using Paystack as the payment handler

 ## Payment Conflict Resolution (PCR)